 Each member of senior management has defined responsibilities for the oversight and control of key business processes, and associated risks, within his or her particular area of activity.
-As per the requirements of SMCR, the responsibilities of each 'senior manager' are set out and documented in a statement of responsibilities.
+As per the requirements of the Senior Managers and Certification Regime ("SMCR"), the responsibilities of each 'senior manager' are set out and documented in a statement of responsibilities.